adamwwilkinson/Obsidian-Vault/Data Structures and Algorithms/Aysptotic Complexity.md

 ### Recurrence Relation
 A method to express time or space recursively.

-#status/todo from second last lecture
+#status/todo from second last lectures